ludovicalarcon/jenkins-k8s/README.md

 ![](/assets/jenkins-secret.png)

-The following will give us the cluster url, that will indicate in the `Kubernetes URL` field.
+The following will give us the cluster url, that we need to indicate in the `Kubernetes URL` field.
 ```sh
 kubectl cluster-info | grep master
 ```

-After fill out our kubernetes url and our minikube credential, the connection test should be successful.
+After fill out the kubernetes url and minikube credential, the connection test should be successful.

-We can see, that the configuration want to default the jenkins url with `http://<NodeIP>:30000` but we want use the node url because the plugin will connect to the master inside the cluster using the port `50000`.
+We can see, that the configuration want to default the jenkins url with `http://<NodeIP>:30000`, it's not what we want.
+Instead, we will use the node url because the plugin will connect to the master inside the cluster using the port `50000`.
-So, we have to modify three things in our cluster:
+So to achieve that, we have to modify three things in our cluster:
 - First, we want our deployment to expose port `50000` and apply it.
 As we persist the `jenkins_home` folder, there is no worry about deploying a new deployment.
 ```yaml
 apiVersion: apps/v1